lter/LTER-core-metabase/docs/quick_start.md

 This guide assumes you have postgreSQL installed, either on a remote server (e.g., institutional), or locally.

 1. Talk to your DB administrator; set up these roles
-  - db_owner: CREATE schemas, tables, views, triggers, etc. runs backups, grants priveledges, INSERT, UPDATE, DELETE content
+  - db_owner: ALL privileldges: e.g., CREATE schemas, tables, views, triggers, etc. Runs backups, grants priviledges.
+INSERT, UPDATE, DELETE content
-  - read_write_user: (optional) Intermediate priveledges, UPDATE, INSERT content, typicallly with a script (no DELETE)
+  - read_write_user: (optional) Intermediate priviledges, UPDATE, INSERT content, typicallly with a script (no DELETE)
   - read_only_user: SELECT only, for export